flaturtha/CharlieChan/_murderwiki/the-detective.md

 layout: murderwiki
 layoutTag: post
 title: "The Detective"
-subtitle: "Definining the Character of Fictional Detective, the Reason for the Detective Story itself."
+subtitle: "Defining the Character of Fictional Detective, the Reason for the Detective Story itself."
 opub: "The Techniques of the Mystery Story"
 chapter: "Chapter 7"
 author: Carolyn Wells